 Explore the local area:

 As I’ve said, there’s heaps to do on site at a Eurocamp holiday, and we had a brilliant experience there as the weather was amazing and it was really quiet.
 Some people we met didn’t leave the Parc, and for good reason.
 However we simply had to go off exploring, this is us after all!
 The local area was stunning, absolutely stunning.
 Even when you come off the ferry the port town is beautiful.
 Roses adorn every single house, each street is made to look so effortlessly pretty.
-There are also a vast amount of clean, beautiful beaches, steeped in history of D-Day landings as well as pretty little villages and harbour towns.
+There are also a vast amount of clean, beautiful beaches, steeped in history of D-Day landings as well as huge battlefield memorials and pretty little villages and harbour towns.
 I couldn’t recommend this area enough and I wont stop telling people about it – whether they’ve asked or not!
 Here are just a few shots of our adventures outside of the parc.